-I am currently a PhD candidate in Human-Computer Interaction, Haptics and Robotics in Sorbonne Université (Paris, France).
+I have a PhD in Human-Computer Interaction, Haptics and Robotics in Sorbonne Université (Paris, France).
 I mostly design robotised interfaces to enhance haptics in Virtual Reality.
 My latest projects are uploaded on this website.

 “Can I Touch This?”: Survey of Virtual Reality Interactions via Haptic Solutions